Nature: Matter and energy

-Some fields of science see nature as matter in motion, obeying certain laws of nature which science seeks to understand.
-For this reason the most fundamental science is generally understood to be "physics"—the name for which is still recognizable as meaning that it is the "study of nature".

-Matter is commonly defined as the substance of which physical objects are composed.
-It constitutes the observable universe.
+Matter is defined as a substance that has mass and takes up a volume of space, while energy is a property that can make matter perform work.
+At the quantum mechanical scale of the very tiny, both matter and energy exibit the property of wave–particle duality, and they are related to each other through mass–energy equivalence.
+Matter constitutes the observable universe, which is made visible by the radiation of energy waves.
 The visible components of the universe are now believed to compose only 4.9 percent of the total mass.
-The remainder is believed to consist of 26.8 percent cold dark matter and 68.3 percent dark energy.
-The exact arrangement of these components is still unknown and is under intensive investigation by physicists.
+The remainder is in an unknown form that is believed to consist of 26.8 percent cold dark matter and 68.3 percent dark energy.
+The exact nature of these unseen components is under intensive investigation by physicists.

-The behaviour of matter and energy throughout the observable universe appears to follow well-defined physical laws.
+The behaviour of matter and energy throughout the observable universe appears to follow well-defined physical laws, or laws of nature, which scientists seek to understand.
 These laws have been employed to produce cosmological models that successfully explain the structure and the evolution of the universe we can observe.
 The mathematical expressions of the laws of physics employ a set of twenty physical constants that appear to be static across the observable universe.
 The values of these constants have been carefully measured, but the reason for their specific values remains a mystery.
+The anthropic principle argues that the physical constants have the observed values precisely because intelligent life is here to observe them.

 Beyond Earth

-Outer space, also simply called space, refers to the relatively empty regions of the Universe outside the atmospheres of celestial bodies.
+Outer space, also simply called space, refers to the relatively empty regions of the universe outside the atmospheres of celestial bodies.
 Outer space is used to distinguish it from airspace (and terrestrial locations).
 There is no discrete boundary between Earth's atmosphere and space, as the atmosphere gradually attenuates with increasing altitude.
 Outer space within the Solar System is called interplanetary space, which passes over into interstellar space at what is known as the heliopause.

-Outer space is sparsely filled with several dozen types of organic molecules discovered to date by microwave spectroscopy, blackbody radiation left over from the Big Bang and the origin of the universe, and cosmic rays, which include ionized atomic nuclei and various subatomic particles.
-There is also some gas, plasma and dust, and small meteors.
-Additionally, there are signs of human life in outer space today, such as material left over from previous crewed and uncrewed launches which are a potential hazard to spacecraft.
+Outer space is saturated by blackbody radiation left over from the Big Bang and the origin of the universe.
+It contains a near-perfect vacuum of predominantly hydrogen and helium plasma, and is permeated by electromagnetic radiation, magnetic fields, and cosmic rays; the latter include various ionized atomic nuclei and subatomic particles.
+Regions enriched by matter expelled by stars is sparsely filled with dust and numerous types of organic molecules discovered to date by microwave spectroscopy.
+Near the Earth, there are signs of human life in outer space today, such as material left over from previous crewed and uncrewed launches which are a potential hazard to spacecraft.
 Some of this debris re-enters the atmosphere periodically.